Colonial House (TV series): Events

+Criticism

+Please see IMDB criticisms for Colonial House.
+The main criticism is that a large number of the reenactors did not attempt to reenact -- instead they tried to subvert this attempt at reenactment.

 New Zealand version

 A New Zealand version of the series was produced by TVNZ.
 The series features the Huttons from South Otago, a 21st-century family chosen to 'time travel' back to 1852 to live in a colonial house.